Eazy-E discography

 5150: Home 4 tha Sick was released on December 28, 1992, and peaked number 70 on the Billboard 200.
 The EP spawned only one single, "Only If You Want It", which failed to chart.
 It's On (Dr. Dre) 187um Killa, Eazy's second EP, was released on November 5, 1993.
 The album peaked at number five on the Billboard 200 and went 2 x multi platinum on February 7, 1994.
 That EP remains as the only Hip Hop EP to go Multiplatinum.
 It spawned two singles: "Real Muthaphuckkin G's" and "Any Last Werdz".
 "Real Muthaphuckkin G's" became Eazy's highest-charting single on the Billboard Hot 100, peaking at number 42.
 It also charted at number two on the Hot Rap Tracks and number 21 on the Hot Dance Singles Sales.
 The second single, "Any Last Werdz", failed to chart.

-In 1994, "Luv 4 Dem Gangsta'z", originally featured on the Beverly Hills Cop III soundtrack, was released as a single.
+In 1994, "Luv 4 Dem Gangsta'z", originally featured on the Beverly Hills Cop III: Original Motion Picture Soundtrack, was released as a single.
 Released in 1995, Eternal E became Eazy's first compilation, peaking at number 84 on the Billboard 200.
 It was certified gold by the RIAA in 2003.
 Str8 off tha Streetz of Muthaphukkin Compton, Eazy's first and only posthumous studio album to date, was released in November 1995.
 The album became his best charting album on the Billboard 200, peaking at number three.
 Its only single "Just tah Let U Know" became one of Eazy's most successful singles, charting at number 45 on the Billboard Hot 100.
-On March 26, 2002, Impact of a Legend was released and peaked number 113 on the Billboard 200.
+On March 26, 2002, the seventh anniversary of Eazy-E’s death, Impact of a Legend was released and peaked number 113 on the Billboard 200.
 In 2007, Featuring...Eazy-E was released, and in 2010, a box set entitled Tri-Pack was released.